quantum-tinkerer/pymablock/docs/source/tutorial/andreev_supercurrent.md

 ### Convert the Hamiltonian to a matrix

-To exploit the diagonal structure of the unperturbed Hamiltonian, we convert the Hamiltonian to a matrix representation.
+Pymablock does not yet support working directly with operators.
+In the [Jaynes–Cummings tutorial](jaynes_cummings.md) we implemented a custom `solve_sylvester` function.
+Here the simplest option is to convert the Hamiltonian to a matrix representation.
 The following code cell defines a function `to_matrix(...)` that computes the matrix representation of a Hamiltonian `H` with fermionic operators and the corresponding `basis`.
 The details of the implementation are hidden for brevity.